mozilla-services/lua_sandbox_extensions/irc/index.md

 to provide an simple output mechanism for writing real-time operational data from a Lua sandbox to an IRC channel.

+This package also contains an integration with the Heka alert module that can be used by plugins to dispatch alerts to an IRC channel.

 ## Module

 ### Example Usage